flame/blis/docs/Discord.md

 Notice that the link consists of `https://discord.gg/` followed by a 10-character string consisting of lower- and upper-case letters, and (typically) one numerical digit.

-As an interested human, you'll need to reconstruct the 10-character string from the alphabet soup we provide below and then append it to the part of the link containing the Discord domain name.
-Notice that digits are spelled out, and the case (lower or upper) is indicated accordingly.
+As an interested human, you'll need to reconstruct the 10-character string from the mangled string that we provide by removing the dashes and equal signs.

-Today's alphabet soup consists of `ee` `ZEE` `ex` `pee` `zee` `nine` `pee` `KAY` `ess` `ex`.
+Our invite link is: `https://discord.gg/e-Zx=p-z9=p-Ks=x`.

-Note that the soup of the day may change from time to time.
-(This will only affect people who have not yet joined.)
+Note that this link may change from time to time.
+(But this will only affect people who have not yet joined.)

 ## Joining the BLIS server